9 BEST Waterfalls in Hamilton, Ontario

 To see Albion Falls, we parked at Albion Falls Parking Lot and stood on an observation deck that gave us the view in the top right of the photos above.
 There were plenty of parking spaces (although it wasn’t a weekend.)

 Albion Falls wasn’t my favourite waterfall in Hamilton.
 It has a highway driving over it and didn’t feel as serene as some of the others.
 Still, might be worth a look though!
-It has a fascinating history which you can read about here.
+The waterfall also has a fascinating history which you can read about here.

 We parked at Albion Falls Parking Lot, but you can also park at Mountain Brow Blvd parking lot.